 Apparently, the term in the curly brackets in (22) is equal to zero if there were no collateral premium, like under a borrowing constraint that does not depend on the individual stock of durables (see 16).
 In this case, the RHS of (22) would be strictly positive, such that the optimal constant policy imposed on borrowers would be a debt tax.
-The latter relates to the welfare-enhancing constant debt tax in Bianchi (2011).
+This corresponds to the welfare-enhancing constant debt tax in Bianchi (2011), where a collateral premium is non-existent.